 Browning, A. W., 1990.
 A Mathematical Model To Simulate Small Boat Behaviour.
-PhD Thesis (PhD).
+Doctorate Thesis (Doctorate).
 Bournemouth University.

 Full text available as:

 |PDF (.pdf file from EThOS) - Accepted Version|